hyanworkspace/hyanworkspace.github.io/index.markdown

     <p>
     Hey, this is H.Yan. <br>
     Researcher, Engineer, Quant, a curious human being<br>
-    base in Shanghai, China, educated in France<br>
+    based in Shanghai, China, educated in France<br>
     </p>
     <!-- <div class="quick-links">
     <a href="https:/">